tobiassae/datasciencebakery-group-2/README.md

-# Sales Forecasting for a Bakery Branch
+# Sales Forecasting for a Bakery Branch - Group 2

 ## Repository Link